Dependencies

 ape pm install gh:OpenZeppelin/openzeppelin-contracts --name openzeppelin --version "4.6.0"

-NOTE: The gh: prefix is used because this dependency is from GitHub.
+The gh: prefix is used because this dependency is from GitHub.
 For npm dependencies, you use an npm: prefix.
 For local dependencies, you give it a path to the local dependency. --version is not required when using a local dependency.

-ape pm remove OpenZeppelin
+ape pm uninstall OpenZeppelin

 If there is a single version installed, the command will remove the single version.
 If multiple versions are installed, pass additional arguments specifying the version(s) to be removed:

-ape pm remove OpenZeppelin 4.5.0 4.6.0
+ape pm uninstall OpenZeppelin 4.5.0 4.6.0

 To skip the confirmation prompts, use the --yes flag (abbreviated as -y):

-ape pm remove OpenZeppelin all --yes
+ape pm uninstall OpenZeppelin all --yes

-NOTE: Additionally, use the all special version key to delete all versions.
+Additionally, use the all special version key to delete all versions.

 compile